 In simple terms, if someone accesses your docs file and reads it without making any comments or editing, there’s absolutely no way you can know about them checking the file.

-However, a recently launched feature now allows people to check who read the document.
-You only have to configure this function to your Google Docs and you are all set to know who checked your files.
+However, a recently launched feature now allows people to check who reads the document.
+You only have to configure this function to your Google Docs, and you are all set to know who checked your files.

 If you too are looking for a way to check the list of people who accessed your Google Docs file and read it, you have come to the right place.

-In this guide, we will walk you through a few easy and effective ways to check who viewed your docs file.
+In this guide, we will walk you through a few easy and effective ways to see who has viewed a Google doc file.

-How to See Who Viewed Your Google Docs
+How to See Who Viewed Your Google Doc

 Here’s how you can: